jacobmcanepa/movie-app/README.md

 ## Credits
-This app was built collaboratively by Jacob Canepa, Nathan Hur, Nicole Verhulp and William Wartick.
+This app was built collaboratively by Jacob Canepa, Nathan Hur, Nicole Verhulp, William Wartick, and Oleg Kibalko.